Byron/depot/src/md/lang.md

 * Incredibly powerful and useful pattern matching with `match` ... it's even more powerful than I thought as it allows you to achieve auto-dereferencing.
 * Supports valgrind
 * supports channels, iteration over (open) channels, and select on timers and channels.
+* The more unsafe a data source is, there more difficult it is to access it: more checking is needed.
+* Most expression oriented language, and conditionals like `if` and `match` have a return value to assign to LHS or for use as function return value.

 ### Con